iteratehq/iterate-ios/README.md

 **Quickstart**

-Create your [Iterate](https://iteratehq.com) account if you haven't already and send an email to support@iteratehq.com to request access to Iterate for iOS.
+Log in to or Sign up for an [Iterate](https://iteratehq.com) account if you haven't already.

 1. Create a new survey and select "Install in your mobile app"